 In the previous section, we learned that Angostura Bitters don’t need to be refrigerated but how should you store them?

 Store your bitters upright with the lid tightly screwed on so the bottle doesn’t leak or allow essential oils to evaporate.
 Bitters should be kept in a cool, dark place away from direct sunlight to prevent the ingredients from spoiling or the flavors from becoming muted over time.

 Follow this basic advice about how to store your bitters and your friends will rave about your cocktails for years to come!

-How long can you keep an opened bottle of Angostura bitters?
-Is it still safe to drink after a year or two?
+How long can you keep an opened bottle of bitters?
+Do Angostura Bitters expire?

 Bitters contain a high percentage of alcohol, which acts as a preservative.
 A bottle of Angostura aromatic bitters has 45% alcohol which means it can last for a long time.
-Like any spirit, the shelf life is virtually indefinite.
+Angostura bitters have a shelf life comparable to other spirits.

-If you’re not sure where to store your Angostura bitters, here’s a practical idea.
-Keep them in the kitchen with your spices and cooking oils.
+If you’re not sure where to store your Angostura bitters, here’s a suggestion.
+Keep them in your kitchen with your spices and cooking oils.

 Relax, make your favorite drink, add a dash of bitters, and enjoy – because life is too short not to drink great cocktails.